WalterHampson/HomePriceIndex/README.md

 Census Data can be accessed from the reference page located below: https://www2.census.gov/geo/docs/reference/ua/ (State_Urban_Rural_Pop_2020_2010.csv)

-We assume to see a close correlation to economic indicators and urbanizations and their relationship to home price indices.
+We assume to see a close correlation to economic indicators and urbanization and their relationship to home price indices.